 Participation/Attendance 10%: In-class participation is vital to your success in this course.
 It will be evaluated several times during the semester.
 In-class participation includes not only evidence of individual preparation and attention, but also contributing to group work.
 You are also expected to attend class regularly and punctually.
-If you must miss a class, contact another student (or the instructor) to find out what you missed.
+If you must miss a class, contact another student (or the instructor) to get homework assignments.
 It is your responsibility to make up work and learn the material for classes you miss.
-For more detail, please consult the section Attendance, Absences, and Missed Grade Components below.

 Homework 5%: Your instructor will assign homework on a daily basis.
-This may be reading, writing, exercises from the textbook, learning for a quiz or some type of oral preparation.
+This may be reading, writing, exercises from the textbook or a web page, learning for a quiz or some type of oral preparation.
 You cannot learn the material and make good use of class time without daily preparation.
-Plan to spend about half an hour daily on practicing German.
-Your instructor will collect and mark your homework and provide you with feedback.
+Your instructor will collect and review your homework and provide you with feedback.

-Chapter Exams 35% and Quizzes 15%: There will be four chapter exams in this semester.
-These exams are designed to assess a variety of skills, which are practiced during the course of study, including listening comprehension, reading comprehension, vocabulary, grammar structures, writing, and cultural information.
-In addition, instructors will administer quizzes with varying foci (grammar, vocabulary) at their discretion.
-Exams can only be made up if your instructor is informed prior to the test date and decided to excuse your absence.
-Tentative dates for the chapter exams are:
+Quizzes 15% and Chapter Exams 20%: There will be several short quizzes and two longer exams.
+These tests are designed to assess a variety of skills, which are practiced during the course of study, including listening and reading comprehension, vocabulary, grammar structures, writing, and cultural information.
+Tests cannot be made up if your instructor is not informed prior to the test date and/or the absence is unexcused.